Trialeti Chalice

-The upper frieze has twenty two masked men bearing cups processing in the opposite direction to the deer.
+The upper frieze has 22 masked men bearing cups processing in the opposite direction to the deer.
 They are heading towards a seated man with a raised cup.
 Between him and the procession are a couple of animals and two other objects, and behind him is a tree.
 There are various speculations as to the meaning and cultural influences of the friezes.
 The Encyclopaedia Iranica considers the animals to be depicted in the Hittite tradition, and the tree to be the Tree of Life.
 Others interpret an Egyptian influence, describing the men as wearing masks similar to those of the priests of the Egyptian god Osiris.

-The cup is now in the collection of the Georgian National Museum in Tbilisi.
+The cup is now in the collection of the Simon Janashia Museum of Georgia in Tbilisi.